Symphony No. 3 (Schumann): Music

-In a typical performance this symphony lasts approximately 33 minutes.
+In a typical performance, this symphony lasts approximately 35 minutes.

-First movement
+I. Lebhaft

 The first movement, "Lebhaft" (lively), follows the 19th-century model of a large-scale sonata form.
 The symphony begins immediately with a heroic theme in E major, scored for full orchestra.
 The strong hemiolic rhythm of the main theme returns throughout the movement giving an ever-present forward push.
 This forward push allows for the melodies of this movement to soar over the bar lines.
 The transition moves from the tonic to mediant, G minor, with the use of a newly introduced motive in the strings consisting of energetic ascending eighth notes juxtaposed with material from the main theme.
 The subordinate theme is scored for winds and its less rhythmic drive has a gentler quality.
-The exposition unfolds with the return of the scale motif from the transition and main theme, ending in the dominant, B. Schumann does not repeat the exposition, but rather has the strings and bassoon drop from unison B to an F, leading to a triple forte explosion in the unexpected key of G major marking the beginning of the development.
+The exposition unfolds with the return of the scale motif from the transition and main theme, ending in the dominant, B.

+Schumann does not repeat the exposition, but rather has the strings and bassoon drop from unison B to an F, leading to a triple forte explosion in the unexpected key of G major marking the beginning of the development.
 The development section is composed mainly of the three main themes from the exposition.
 Schumann skillfully moves through a variety of keys for nearly 200 bars, never returning to E, until a dominant arrival preceding the climactic and triumphant return of the main theme in the home key.

-In a typical performance this movement lasts approximately 9 minutes.
+In a typical performance, this movement lasts approximately 9 minutes.

-Second movement
+II.
+Scherzo: Sehr mäßig

-The second movement, "Sehr mäßig" (very moderate), is in C major and takes the place of a Scherzo.
+The second movement, "Sehr mäßig" (very moderate), is in C major and takes the place of a scherzo.
 The form of this movement is a synthesis of a traditional minuet and trio and theme and variations.
 The opening theme is based on the ländler, a German folk dance.
 This is played out first in the lower strings and bassoons, and then is repeated and varied.

 The second theme with "trio" feeling is in A minor, played by the winds.
 Schumann uses a pedal point C throughout this section which is highly unusual, not because it is a pedal point, but rather because C is the third note instead of the root of A minor.
-After this middle section the rustic theme returns scored for full orchestra and thins out until only the cellos and bassoons are playing the theme, ending with soft pizzicato.
-In a typical performance this movement lasts approximately 6 minutes.
+After this middle section, the rustic theme returns scored for full orchestra and thins out until only the cellos and bassoons are playing the theme, ending with soft pizzicato.

-Third movement
+In a typical performance, this movement lasts approximately 6 minutes.

+III.
+Nicht schnell

 The third movement, "Nicht schnell" (not fast), is in the subdominant A major.
 The omission of timpani and brass in combination with the static harmony (the movement never strays far or for long from A), creates a moment of calm repose in the middle of the symphony.
 The thematic construction uses long beautiful themes that are constantly being pushed along by this friendly little motif of four chromatically ascending sixteenth notes, often on the fourth beat of a measure.

-In a typical performance this movement lasts approximately 5 minutes.
+In a typical performance, this movement lasts approximately 5 minutes.